 To make the best use of the interactive course time, all participants are required to complete an online preparatory course in advance to ensure a common baseline.
 The preparatory course takes 12 hours.
 The course will address MEL challenges stemming from working in complex environments.
 The learning focuses on extensive practical work in small groups, based on case studies.

 Full attendance in all sessions of the course is required for certification.
-The course certificate will only be granted to participants that have participated in all sessions.
+The course certificate will only be granted to participants who have participated in all sessions.

-Application requirements: Applicants are requested to submit along with the standard requirements of documents (see Registration), a short text of no more than 220 words, reflecting on a personal RBM/MEL challenge that you previously have encountered or are currently experiencing within your peacebuilding context.
-The challenge will be used as a case study for the participant throughout the course.
-The quality and relevance of the RBM/MEL challenge also constitutes an important criterion in the selection process for participation in the course.
+Application requirements: Applicants are requested to submit along with the standard requirements of documents (see Registration), a short text of no more than 200 words, reflecting on a personal RBM/MEL challenge that they previously have encountered or are currently experiencing within their peacebuilding context.
+The quality and relevance of the RBM/MEL challenge constitutes an important criterion in the selection process for participation in the course.
 Only applications completed with a short bio and a personal RBM/MEL challenge text will be considered in the selection process.

 Language requirement: The course will be held in English; no translation will be provided.
 Participants therefore need to ensure proficiency in spoken and written English.

 The course is aimed at peacebuilding practitioners wanting to extend or upgrade their expertise of RBM and MEL.